Ripple vs Stellar: Which Crypto Should You Buy in 2021

 Previous price movement is one of the key metrics in putting together a realistic price prediction.
 But we can also look at what several reputable analysts are forecasting over the coming months.
 Future predictions are where the competition of Ripple vs Stellar really heats up.

 There is a fair amount of optimism regarding Stellar’s price potential.
 TradingBeasts has issued a conservative forecast, predicting steady growth for Stellar across 2021 and into 2022.
-According to its technical analysis, TradingBeasts has XLM reaching an average price of $0.53 by December and continuing to grow month-by-month across 2022, hitting highs of up to $0.75.
+According to its technical analysis, XLM will reach an average price of $0.438 by December but then will start falling month-by-month across 2022, hitting $0.402 by the end of the year.

 The TradingBeasts forecast is somewhat echoed by DigitalCoinPrice, which has XLM climbing steadily in the coming months.
-However, DCP sees Stellar reaching $0.60 before the end of 2021.
-Looking ahead to 2020, the platform sees XLM trading at $0.70-plus, growing by some 20% throughout the year.
+However, DCP sees Stellar reaching $0.487 before the end of 2021.
+Looking ahead to 2022, the platform sees XLM trading at $0.60-plus, reaching 0.685 by the end of the year.

 Prime XTB has the most optimistic forecast, having predicted that XLM could finally reach parity with the dollar in 2021.
-The platform is also overwhelmingly bullish for Stellar in 2022, forecasting Stellar to reach highs of up to $4 by the end of the year.
+The platform is overwhelmingly bullish forecasting Stellar to reach highs of up to $4 by the end of the year.
+However, Prime XTB is expecting a bear market in 2022, but in long term the price of XLM will rise up to $7.

 The forecasts for XLM are undoubtedly positive and are highly believable.
 Naturally, anyone looking to invest in Stellar should align their expectations with the more conservative XLM predictions, but adding the token to your portfolio could well prove a smart decision.